 The book's introduction is split between Rodney Pybus, covering the historical background; Neil Astley, the last 50 years; and Andy Croft, writing on Teesside.
 There are also fascinating commentaries on key historical figures by the late Alan Myers.

-Land of Three Rivers will be launched by Magnetic North East at an evening of poetry and song at Sage Gateshead.
+Land of Three Rivers was launched by Magnetic North East at an evening of poetry and song at Sage Gateshead on 10 November 2017.